How to critique

 • The third part is for “smaller issues” where you can bullet point things from ambiguities, to estimation issues, to pointers to other work.

-• You should feel free to ask for extra material such as replication data or analysis plans.
+• Extras: You should feel free to ask for extra material such as replication data or analysis plans.
 Sometimes reviewing can go quicker if you can access data.

 • Be generous: share references if they are missing but don’t assume that researchers intentionally ignored the work of others (or your work!); raise ethical issues if you see them but don’t assume researchers acted without ethical concern; ask for multiple comparisons corrections but don’t assume deliberately misleading reporting.